 Instructions

-- Place the rolls in the dish and carefully slice through them lengthwise 2-3 times without cutting all the way through the bottom.
+- Place the rolls in the dish and carefully slice through each row twice lengthwise and twice crosswise, creating deep cuts without slicing all the way through the bottom.

-- Stuff the shredded mozzarella into the cuts and sprinkle any remaining cheese over the top.
+- Stuff shredded mozzarella cheese into the cuts, sprinkling any remaining cheese evenly over the top.

-- Remove foil and bake for an additional 5 minutes until the cheese is melted and the tops are golden brown.
+- Cover loosely with foil and bake for 12 minutes.
+Remove the foil and continue baking for 3 minutes, until the cheese is fully melted and the tops are lightly golden.

 Notes: